 Individualism - Machiavelli wrote The Prince to one man - the Prince of Florence.
 He advised that man how best to govern his principality.
 He would have, I believe, given different advice to another ruler in another time and place.
 He would surely have given different advice to the King of France or to the Pope than he gave to the Prince of Florence.
 Goals, to Machiavelli, are self-determined, not universal.
 He would have given different advice to a blacksmith or a priest.
 There are no universal rules that apply to all humans, except for a few having to do with continuous breathing and eating.

 Rational Thought - Machiavelli was a keen student of human nature.
 When he described a thing, he told us what he had seen, heard, and concluded.
 He did not tell us what the Church taught about human nature, what the Bible said, or what Aristotle said.
 He did not quote St. Thomas Aquinas or St. Augustine.
-For example, he pointed out - without mentioning the Ten Commandments - that lying is universally used by human beings, especially powerful and successful human beings, to achieve their goals.
+For example, he pointed out - without mentioning the Ten Commandments - that lying is universally used by all human beings and especially by powerful and successful human beings to achieve their goals.
 When one chooses to lie, he observed, it is best to lie skillfully.
 Is this not rational?

 The Ends Usually Justify the Means - Machiavelli was a Christian, but he argued that the image of the Christian warrior or Crusader was better for Florence than the image of a passive Christian saint praying for salvation.
 He had observed that swords won more battles than prayers, and he wanted Italy’s churches to build martial and manly values in Italian men, not make them into wimpy martyrs who would die for God - but not fight for Italy.
 First, think of your goal (like a city of strong, trained men who would fight when called upon).
 Then, figure out a plan to accomplish your goal (the Church should emphasize the image of the strong, male serving God by fighting for his city).